lf1-io/padl/README.md

 ## Why PADL?

-For data scientists, developing neural networls models is often hard to coordinate and manage, due to the need to juggle diverse tasks such as preprocessing, **PyTorch** layers, loss functions and postprocessing, as well as maintenance of config files, code bases and communicating results between teams.
+For data scientists, developing neural network models is often hard to coordinate and manage, due to the need to juggle diverse tasks such as preprocessing, **PyTorch** layers, loss functions and postprocessing, as well as maintenance of config files, code bases and communicating results between teams.
 PADL is a tool to alleviate several aspects of this work.

 ### Problem Statement